clarkfitzg/makeParallel/inst/pems/notes.md

 Nested subexpressions are becoming a problem because they require a bunch of code to deal with special cases - everything is a special case.
 For example, to detect which columns in a data frame `data` are used I looked for a call of the form: `data[, c("col1", "col2", ..., "colk")]`, that is, subsetting `data` where the column selection is a call to `c` with string literals.
+How did I handle this case before when I detected column usage in CodeAnalysis?
+I just evaluated the arguments that would go in the place of a column name.
+I'm not sure if I handled the case when they're logicals.
+The version I have here is much more conservative.

 Later, when I go to expand `[` as a vectorized function, it would be better if this was instead two calls:
 ```{r}